 Are you ready for a challenge?

-Newman University invites you to engage the whole you in one of the most powerful experiences of your college career.
+Newman University invites you to engage in one of the most powerful experiences of your college career.

 Amid our language and cultural immersion, we’ll gather for La Noche Newman, a time to reflect and support each other throughout the program.
 As we build relationships with one another and with our local hosts, we will trace connections to the ASC, the Catholic tradition, our own nation and global community.
 We hope you’ll join us.

 *Pre-requisites apply.
-7-9 credits possible depending on level.
+8-11 credits possible depending on level.
 Contact Sonja Bontrager for course selection; placement test may be required.
-Additional course offerings for advanced students.
-Current NU students should enroll in SPAN 4883A Guatemala Pre-Departure for SPRING 2015.
+Additional courses may be available for advanced students.
+Current NU students should enroll in SPAN 3103A Introduction to Central America in the spring semester prior to departure.

 - A positive attitude, patience and sense of humor